openeuler-mirror/docs/content/en/docs/Installation/failed-to-reinstall-openeuler-when-a-logical-volume-group-that-cannot-be-activated-has-existed-in-op.md

 Before reinstalling openEuler, restore the abnormal logical volume group to the normal status or clear it.
 The following uses an example:

--   Restore the abnormal logical volume group to the normal status.
+-   Restore the logical volume group.
-    1. Run the following command to clear the activation status of the abnormal logical volume group to ensure that the error message "Can't open /dev/sdc exclusively mounted filesystem" is not displayed:
+    1. Run the following command to clear the active status of the abnormal logical volume group to ensure that the error message "Can't open /dev/sdc exclusively mounted filesystem" is not displayed:

         ```
          vgchange -a n testvg32947